 How much does a private adoption cost in Florida?

-A private adoption without an agency usually is between $5,000 and $10,000 in legal fees and court costs.
+A private adoption without an agency usually costs between $5,000 and $10,000 in legal fees and court costs.
 This is considerably less expensive than adopting with an agency.
 Additional costs could include living expenses for the birth mother, as well as medical bills and counseling.

 Is private adoption legal in Florida?